Pitbull/Public Enemy Memorial Cup

-The Pitbull/Public Enemy Memorial Cup was a professional wrestling memorial event produced by the Pro Wrestling Unplugged (PWU) promotion, which took place on October 20, 2006, at Viking Hall in Philadelphia, Pennsylvania.
+The Pitbull/Public Enemy Memorial Cup was a professional wrestling memorial event produced by the Pro Wrestling Unplugged (PWU) promotion, which took place on October 20, 2006, at the New Alhambra Arena in Philadelphia, Pennsylvania.
 The show was held in honor of the deceased members of The Pitbulls (Anthony Durante) and The Public Enemy (Rocco Rock and Johnny Grunge), both popular tag teams during the early years of Extreme Championship Wrestling, and featured some of the top tag teams on the independent circuit in an 8-team tournament.
 In keeping with ECW tradition, all matches were no-countout/no-disqualification.
 Twelve professional wrestling matches were featured on the event's card, with three including championships.

 All Money Is Legal (K-Murda and K-Pusha) won the tournament by winning three matches at the event.
 Over the course of the evening, they defeated The S.A.T.
 (Joel Maximo and Jose Maximo) in the quarter-finals, The Backseat Boyz (Johnny Kashmere and Trent Acid) in the semi-finals and The Rottweilers (Homicide and Ricky Reyes) in the final match.
 Tod Gordon and Gary Wolfe, the sole surviving member of The Pitbulls, presented the 7-foot trophy to All Money Is Legal following their victory.
 K-Murda and K-Pusha were joined in the ring by The Backseat Boyz and The S.A.T. who congratulated the winners by lifting them on to their shoulders while The Public Enemy's theme music played in the background.

 Several other matches were held at the event in addition to the tournament.
 The main event was a standard wrestling match for the PWU Heavyweight Championship between the champion, Devon Moore, and the challenger, Azrieal, in which Azrieal won by countout.
 The undercard also featured Corporal Robinson successfully defending the PWU Hardcore Championship in three consecutive matches with victories over Aramis, KC Blade and Pete Hunter.
 The other match was for the PWU Unified Women's Intergender Championship, in which Mercedes Martinez successfully defended the belt in an intergender match against Detox and was awarded the match via disqualification.

 A number of websites have given the show positive reviews; 411mania.com rated the event a 6.0 and OnlineWorldofWrestling.com a 7.5 out of 10.
 Brett Schwan of WrestlingClothesline.com called the event "a very enjoyable DVD".